 The police do not interfere because not many complain about it.
-Such cases come to light only when someone blows the whistle due to a family disputes.
+Such cases come to $\ensuremath{\mathbb{O}}$ HBCSE, 2019 light only when someone blows the whistle due to a family feud.
 Further, it is only in rare cases that minors are allowed to study after marriage.
 The general practice is to make them raise a family.
-"Education is empowerment and if we are going to close the doors of a school to married girl students, then that is going to strike a death blow to women's empowerment," he concludes.
+"Education is empowerment and if we are going to close the doors of a school to married girl students, then that is going to strike a death knell to women's empowerment," he concludes.

-Sample questions to initiate discussions (other questions may be added by the teacher:)
+Sample questions to initiate discussions other questions may be added by the teacher:

-• What are the reasons parents want their daughters to get married earlier ?
+- •What are the reasons that adolescents run away from their families to be with the person they love ? - What are the reasons parents want their daughters to get married earlier ?